freddycoder/SoapService-MixEncoding/README.md

 ## Presentation

-When reading the body stream of the message éÃ©é the quivalent in hex is E9 C3 A9 E9 where E9 is the unicode for é and C3 A9 is the UTF-8 for é.
+When reading the body stream of the message éÃ©é the equivalent in hex is E9 C3 A9 E9 where E9 is the unicode for é and C3 A9 is the UTF-8 for é.
 By checking two range, both encoding can be use when it's appropriate.

 The Program.cs file contain the for loop and the if else necessary.